-How is the B11E7 LINCOLN code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 B11E7:15 - Air Distribution Damper Position Sensor: Circuit Short to Battery or Open

-Labor: 1.0The cost to diagnose the B11E7 LINCOLN code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B11E7 Lincoln code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 To rotate the defrost/panel/floor mode door actuator, the Heating, Ventilation, and Air Conditioning (HVAC) Module supplies voltage and ground to the defrost/panel/floor mode door actuator motor through the actuator motor circuits.
 To reverse the defrost/panel/floor mode door actuator rotation, the HVAC module reverses the voltage and ground circuits.

 The defrost/panel/floor mode door actuator feedback resistor is supplied a 5-volt reference voltage and ground from the HVAC module.
 The HVAC module measures the resistance on the defrost/panel/floor mode door actuator feedback circuit to determine the defrost/panel/floor mode door actuator position by the position of the actuator feedback resistor wiper arm.